+The College has arranged basic insurance cover for all students living in College accommodation.
+Insurance fees are included in the accommodation charges.
 Full details of cover can be obtained from the Accommodation team at accommodation@worc.ox.ac.uk.
-Insurance fees are included in the accommodation charges.
-Please note that there is a claim limit of £2,000 on all e-devices, including computers and laptops.
-Additional personal cover can be added by contacting the insurance company, Endsleigh, directly.
+Additional personal cover can be added by contacting the insurance company directly.

-(iv) College rooms are used for other College business, external business, and maintenance during the vacations.
+College rooms are used for other College business, external business, and maintenance during the vacations.
 Wardrobes and drawers must be left empty: kitchens must also be cleared and cleaned.
 Overseas undergraduate students who are returning the following term may apply to store up to four boxes (approx. 25" x 15" x 17") and a bag with bed linen over the vacation.
 All items left must be clearly labelled with the student's name and contact details.
 Anything left in rooms, shared facilities or in College during vacations do is left entirely at College Members' own risk.